awslabs/sagemaker-debugger/docs/tensorflow/api.md

         name of worker in a multi process training job outputs and tensors are organized by this name during retrieval.

-    save_config: SaveConfig object or a dictionary from mode to SaveConfig objects SaveConfig allows you to customize when tensors are saved.
+    save_config: SaveConfig object or a dictionary from mode to SaveConfigMode objects SaveConfig allows you to customize when tensors are saved.
         Hook takes SaveConfig object which is applied as default for all included tensors.
         A collection can optionally have its own SaveConfig object which overrides this for its tensors.
-        If you pass a dictionary from mode->SaveConfig, then that SaveConfig is applied to tensors included for that mode.
+        If you pass a dictionary from mode->SaveConfigMode, then that SaveConfigMode is applied to tensors included for that mode.
-        example: {modes.TRAIN: SaveConfig(save_interval=10),
+        example: {modes.TRAIN: SaveConfigMode(save_interval=10),
-                  modes.EVAL:SaveConfig(save_interval=1)}
+                  modes.EVAL:SaveConfigMode(save_interval=1)}
-        Refer to documentation for SaveConfig.
+        Refer to documentation for SaveConfigMode.

     reduction_config: ReductionConfig object
         ReductionConfig allows you to save tensors as their reductions